rarible/protocol/docs/overview/union-sdk.md

    - prod (mainnet)
    - dev (ropsten)
    - staging (rinkeby)
-   - e2e (you'll probably won't use it)
+   - e2e (you probably won't use this)
-     The difference between them is chain Id and RaribleAPI endpoint.
+     The difference between them is the chain Id and the Rarible API endpoint.
 2. If you're creating any sort of blockchain application which will interact with users you'll still need to implement connect metamask button in order to get their wallet connected.

 See more information about usage Protocol SDK on [https://github.com/rarible/sdk](https://github.com/rarible/sdk)